The Best Marinade for Chicken Drumsticks

 What to Serve With These

-These drumsticks are a solid enough main that the sides don’t have to do much work.
-Here’s what I’ve put with them over the years:
+These drumsticks are good enough that the sides don’t have to do much.
+Here’s what I have put with them over the years:

 - Corn on the cob — grilled right alongside the chicken if you have the grate space.
 Brush with butter and salt and they need about 10 minutes on the grill, so add them partway through the chicken cook time.